jenkinsci/vectorcast-coverage-plugin/README.md

 ### Version 0.22 (19 Feb 2023)
 - Bump dashboard-view from 2.16 to 2.18.1
+  - Updated minimum Jenkins version to 2.361
+  - Upgraded to Java 11
   - Upgraded TimeLocal from org.joda.time to java.time
-- Upgraded to Java 11
+  - Updated dependencies
 - Upgraded from findbugs to spotbugs
 - Cleaned up bugs found with spotbugs